Fibrin scaffold: Nervous tissue

 Because fibrin fulfills the mechanical aspects of neuronal growth without initiation of glial proliferation, it can be potentially used in neuronal wound healing even with no need of growth factors or such constituents.
 Neurons and astrocytes, two major cell type of central nervous system, can show various responses to differences in matrix stiffness.
 Neuronal development of precursor cells is maintained by gels with low elastic modulus.
 When stiffness of the matrix is more than that of a normal brain, extension of spinal cord and cortical brain neurons is inhibited since neurite extension and branch forming take place on soft materials (<1000Pa).
 In a study, fibrins from different species are used to compare the effects on neurite growth of mouse spinal cord neurons.
-Among salmon, bovine and human fibrin in addition to Matrigel(R), salmon fibrin promotes the neurite growth best and it is more proteolysis resistant than mammalian fibrins.
+Among salmon, bovine and human fibrin in addition to Matrigel, salmon fibrin promotes the neurite growth best and it is more proteolysis resistant than mammalian fibrins.
 Because down to 0 °C, salmon fibrinogen can clot whereas polymerization of human fibrinogen occurs slowly below 37 °C, this can be taken as an advantage in surgical settings that are cooler.
 Therefore, for treatment of central nervous system damages, salmon fibrin can be a useful biomaterial.

 For sciatic nerve regeneration, fibrin scaffold is used with glial derived neurotrophic factor (GDNF) in a recent study.
 Survival of both sensory and motor neurons is promoted by glial-derived neurotrophic factor and its delivery to peripheral nervous system improves regeneration after an injury.
 GDNF and nerve growth factor (NGF) is sequestered in the gel via a bi-domain peptide.
 This peptide is composed of heparin binding domain and transglutaminase substrate domain which can be cross-linked into the fibrin matrix by polymerization via transglutaminase activity of factor XIIIa.
 Many neurotrophic factors can bind to heparin through its sulfated domains.
 This is the affinity-based delivery system in which growth factors are released by cell-based degradation control.
 After a 13 mm rat sciatic nerve defect is made, the fibrin matrix delivery system is applied to the gap as a nerve guiding channel.
 Results show that such a delivery system is efficient to enhance maturity and promote organized architecture of nerve regenerating in presence of GDNF, in addition to expressing the promising treatment variations for peripheral nerve injuries.